Our insight and analysis on the impact of IFRS 9 Financial Instruments.

 Our IFRS newsletter: IFRS 9 Impairment highlights the discussions of the IFRS Transition Group for Impairment of Financial Instruments on these requirements.

-The standard will be effective for annual periods beginning on or after 1 January 2018, and will be applied retrospectively with some exemptions.
+The standard is effective for annual periods beginning on or after 1 January 2018, and applies retrospectively with some exemptions.
 Early adoption is permitted.

-However, preparing for the far-reaching impacts of these changes may take considerable effort – especially for those companies in the financial sector.
+However, implementing the far-reaching impacts of these changes may take considerable effort – especially for those companies in the financial sector.

-Read our In the Headlines for a high-level summary of the new requirements and their possible impacts for your business.
+Read our In the Headlines (PDF 3.21 MB) for a high-level summary of the new requirements and their possible impacts for your business.

-Our First Impressions provides our detailed commentary, pooling the insights and experience of our financial instruments teams globally to guide you through the requirements of the new standard.
+Our First Impressions (PDF 468 KB) provides our detailed commentary, pooling the insights and experience of our financial instruments teams globally to guide you through the requirements of the new standard.

-And Volume 3 of Insights into IFRS provides our first complete work of interpretative guidance on the new standard.
+And Insights into IFRS provides our complete work of interpretative guidance on the new standard.

 Our IFRS – Financial instruments hot topics page presents our latest thinking on the new standard, along with our commentary on emerging implementation issues.